qte77/qte77.github.io/_posts/2022-07-08-python-closure-decorator.md

 ---
 layout: post
 title:  Python Closures and Decorators
-excerpt: Functions are treated as objects and can be used as arguments for other functions.
-The higher function `f2` gets `f1` as an argument and calls it.
+excerpt: Functions are treated as objects and can be used as arguments or return values for other higher functions.
+This paradigm is called first-class functions.
+A built-in example in python would be map() which takes a function as an argument.
 categories: [python, decorators, closures, functions]
 ---